hazelcast/hazelcast-docker/README.md

 ```

 # Extending Hazelcast Base Image

 You can use Hazelcast Docker Image to start a new Hazelcast member with default configuration.
-If you like to customize your Hazelcast member, you can extend the Hazelcast base image, provide your own configuration file and customize your initialization process.
+If you'd like to customize your Hazelcast member, you can extend the Hazelcast base image, provide your own configuration file and customize your initialization process.
 In order to do that, you need to create a new `Dockerfile` and build it with `docker build` command.

 In the `Dockerfile` example below, we are creating a new image based on the Hazelcast image and adding our own configuration file from our host to the container, which is going to be used with Hazelcast when the container runs.

 ```
 FROM hazelcast/hazelcast:$HAZELCAST_VERSION